Ashbury College: Student life

 Students in grade 9 and 10 are required to participate in co-curricular activities in all three terms.
 Grade 11 students must participate in co-curricular activities in two terms and grade 12s in one term.
-As a requirement for the Ontario Diploma, all students complete a minimum of 40 Community Service Hours.
-Ashbury also offers co-curricular programs in bilingual debating, drama & theatre, Model United Nations, the Yearbook Committee, and the 'Blazer' (student magazine), among many others.
+As a requirement for the Ontario Diploma, all students complete a minimum of 40 Community Service Hours with an additional 20 hours for to complete the Ashbury Diploma.
+Ashbury also offers co-curricular programs in bilingual debating, drama and theatre, Model United Nations, the Yearbook Committee, and the 'Blazer' (student magazine), among many others.
 Additionally, Ashbury students can complete requirements for The Duke of Edinburgh's Award.

 Athletics

 Ashbury College is a member of the Canadian Association of Independent Schools, the Ottawa Independent Schools Athletic Association, the Ottawa-Carleton Catholic Intermediate Athletic Association, the National Capital Secondary School Athletic Association (NCSSAA) and the Ontario Federation of School Athletic Associations.
 Ashbury is recognized for its strong athletics program.
-In 2017, the senior boys varsity basketball team won the Ontario provincial championship, and the school also captured OFSAA medals in rugby, swimming, Nordic skiing and track and field.
+In 2017, the senior boys varsity basketball team won the Ontario provincial championship, and the school also captured OFSAA medals in rugby, swimming, Nordic skiing, track and field, and tennis.
 They also won the OFSAA football independent bowl in 2018.

 Ashbury won the football tier one city championship in 2019.
 Ashbury maintains teams for the following sports: